Credit Karma Guide to Filing Your Taxes for the First Time

 Once you’ve got the forms you need and all your documentation in order, preparing and filing your tax return can actually be pretty straightforward.

-To make things easier, use an online tool like Credit Karma Tax®.
+To make things easier, use an online tool.
 It’s a simple experience that will walk you through preparing and filing your federal and state tax returns by asking you questions about your life over the past year.
 Just have your paperwork at the ready and answer the questions, and filling out your tax return can be easier than you imagined.
-And if things do get tricky, Credit Karma Tax® has a dedicated support team available to answer any questions you might have with the service.

 If your taxes are particularly complicated, though, you might want to investigate another solution.
-Currently, Credit Karma Tax® doesn’t support multiple state filings, part-year state filing, foreign earned income, married filing separately returns in community property states, or state filing without a federal filing.
-If any of these issues apply to you, it may make sense to find a professional tax preparer who can help you out.
+It may make sense to find a professional tax preparer who can help you out.

 “Whenever you have multiple deductions (home office, charitable, job related) or have many sources of income, there is definitely a need for a tax preparer,” says Carlos Dias Jr., a financial adviser with specialized tax knowledge at MVP Wealth Management Group and Excel Tax & Wealth Group.
 Costs can vary, so be sure to ask for rates before you choose a tax preparer.
 “Each tax preparer works differently, but if your tax return doesn’t have multiple schedules and isn’t as involved, it can range from $75 to $185 or more,” Dias says.